tfabris/BlueGigaEmpeg/README.txt

 player and removing the disk drive tray in such a way as to not cause damage to the player.
 In particular there is risk to the components on the back side of the display board, and to the IDE header connector on the empeg motherboard.
-Refer to the empeg FAQ for more information.
+Refer to the empeg FAQ for details on how to disassemble the player.

 You will be modifying the interior of your empeg Car so that there can be three wires coming out the docking connector which carry digital audio data